Kacperpb/Smart-desk-watch/README.md

 # Smart-desk-watch
 ## System - already work project that need few improvements
 #### works with oled display 64x128px
-## Main - abandoned code that sometimes work
+## Main - abandoned project that sometimes work
 #### works with 7 segments display and dipswitch
-# Code work on esp8266 with micropython
+## Code work on esp8266 with micropython